yusuzech/r-web-scraping-cheat-sheet/README.md

 This cheat sheet contains many examples with real websites in [example_script](https://github.com/yusuzech/r-web-scraping-cheat-sheet/tree/master/example_script).
 Thus, if any examples do not work anymore, it may result from the changes in their HTML.

+I also created a wrapper function on `html_session()` which deals with more advanced issues in web scraping.
+The repository is [here](https://github.com/yusuzech/r-web-scraping-template)

 # Talbe of Contents
 1. <a href="#rvest">Web Scraping using rvest and httr</a>
     1. <a href="#rvest1">Useful Libraries and Resources</a>